Africa Corps (Russia): Mali

-In December 2024, the Russian Ministry of Defence deployed 1000 soldiers from the Africa Corps to Mali, while 1500 from the Wagner Group commanded by Ruslan Zlobin were still there.
-The Wagnerians were deployed mainly in the north of the country, while the Africa Corps was concentrated in Bamako and the centre.
+In December 2024, the Russian MoD deployed 1,000 Africa Corps troops to Mali, where 1,500 Wagner mercenaries were still based under the command of Ruslan Sergeevich Zlobin.
+The Wagner troops were deployed mainly in the north of the country, while the Africa Corps was concentrated in Bamako and central Mali.

-On 6 June 2025, the government-controlled Wagner Group announced leaving Mali, with the Africa Corps continuing Russian operations to back the Malian military junta.
-The Africa Corps then became the only Russian force present in the country.
-Several Wagner leaders, however, moved over to the Africa Corps with some of their men, including Andrei Ivanov, known as 'Kep', Ruslan Zaprudsky, known as "Rusich" and Alexander Kuznetsov, known as 'Ratibor'.
-According to US officials, around 2000 soldiers of both paramilitary groups were located in Mali.
+On 6 June 2025, Wagner announced its departure from Mali, with the Africa Corps taking over operations in support of the Malian military junta.
+The corps thus became the only Russian force present in the country.
+Several Wagner leaders, however, moved over to the Africa Corps with some of their men, including Andrey "Kep" Ivanov, Ruslan "Rusich" Zaprudsky, and Alexander "Ratibor" Kuznetsov.
+Around 2,000 Russian troops remained in Mali.